KyserClark/ntfy/README.md

 If you don't like these defaults, feel free to change them.
 I made it easy to change any of these values by doing --ip, --port, and --topic respectfully.
-The default message is 'Command Finsihed'.
+The default message is 'Command Finished'.
 You can change it with --message.
 Set temporary message and temporary topic with -m and -t respectfully.

 This tool is designed to self-host a docker container on your local area network (LAN).